 When exercise ends, it takes time for everything to get back to normal.
 Depleted glucose and fat stores need to be refilled.
 Damaged muscle cells need to be repaired.
 All of this requires energy.

-If you were to lose two pounds of fat and replace it with two pounds of muscle, your resting metabolic rate will increase by less than 10 calories per day.
+If you were to lose two pounds of body fat and replace it with two pounds of muscle, your resting metabolism will increase by less than 10 calories per day.

-It would take a vast amount of muscle to substantially increase your metabolic rate — far more than most people are going to build in the gym.
+It would take a vast amount of muscle to substantially increase your resting energy expenditure — far more than most people are going to build in the gym.

 Which brings me to another important point.

-That’s why I recommend you focus on one of two goals when you’re trying to get in shape — building muscle while minimizing fat gain, or, losing fat while preserving muscle.
+That’s why I recommend you focus on one of two goals when you’re trying to get in shape — building muscle while minimizing fat gain, or, losing fat while preserving lean muscle mass.

 Firstly, strength training burns calories (and fat).
 Not just during your workout, but – provided you train hard enough – after it’s finished as well.